Steklov isospectrality of conformal metrics: Preliminaries

 \begin{coro} In the class of Riemannian metrics $g$ such that $g^{\circ}$ is Anosov with simple length spectrum, the Steklov spectrum determines : \begin{itemize} \item[(a)] the lengths of the closed geodesics on the boundary. \item[(b)] for any period $T\in\mathcal{T}$, the quantity

 \end{itemize} \end{coro}

-\begin{Rem} As already mentioned, in the standard case of the Laplacean on a closed manifold, the subprincipal symbol is zero and consequently the Anosov property (or the negative curvature in the case of \cite{GK}) is sufficient to ensure, in this context, the point (a) of the previous corollary.
+\begin{Rem} As already mentioned, in the standard case of the Laplacian on a closed manifold, the subprincipal symbol is zero and consequently the Anosov property (or the negative curvature in the case of \cite{GK}) is sufficient to ensure, in this context, the point (a) of the previous corollary.
 Indeed in this case, given the expression of the principal wave trace invariant, no cancellation takes place in the wave trace formula i.e. every period contributes to a singularity. \\In our case however, the subprincipal symbol is non-zero, which forces us to ensure that there are no such cancellations by adding the simple length spectrum assumption.
 On the other hand, it also provides additional information, namely point (b). \end{Rem}

-To conclude this section, note that it is possible to show in a similar way to the spectral problem on the Laplacean (see \cite{GK} or \cite{CrSh}), that infinitesimal spectral rigidity is actually related to infinitesimal rigidity of the marked length spectrum in the following sense :
+To conclude this section, note that it is possible to show in a similar way to the spectral problem on the Laplacian (see \cite{GK} or \cite{CrSh}), that infinitesimal spectral rigidity is actually related to infinitesimal rigidity of the marked length spectrum, this is the object of the following.